BenSeddikMehdi/BandPass_Filter/README.md

 # BandPass_Filter

-I implemented a BandPass Filter of 2nd Order into simulink by using Analog components : Resistors , Capacitors.
+I implemented a BandPass Filter of 2nd Order into simulink by using Analog components : Resistors , Capacitors and Op.

 To achieve this goal, I started by implementing the LowPass and HighPass filters separately and ended up by adding an amplifier to amplify(increase) my signal's amplitude.